 They are set on reaching the place of God’s special presence, and the psalmist is confident that they will get there because of God’s watchful care.
 The travelers need sleep, but God does not, and he will protect them during the dark nights (vv.
 3–4).
 The heat of the desert day won’t harm them either, because God provides every necessity for completing the journey (vv.
 5–6).
 God’s provision isn’t merely physical; he also guards them from every evil snare that could derail their course (v.
 7).
 God is with them not only as they journey but also when they get there.
 His care is constant (v.
 8).

 Determined commitment propels our path, but reaching the destination is possible only because God gets us there.
 Left to ourselves, we would wander off course or be taken away.
 Determination simply isn’t enough; Christ is our surety, and in him we are secure till the end.

 “Now to him who is able to keep you from stumbling and to present you blameless before the presence of his glory with great joy, to the only God, our Savior, through Jesus Christ our Lord, be glory, majesty, dominion, and authority, before all time and now and forever.
 Amen” (Jude 24–25).

-Content taken from Sing a New Song: A Woman's Guide to the Psalms by Lydia Brownback, originally published on Crossway.org.
+Content is taken from Sing a New Song: A Woman's Guide to the Psalms by Lydia Brownback, originally published on Crossway.org.
 Used with permission.

 Lydia Brownback (MAR, Westminster Theological Seminary) serves as a senior editor at Crossway in Wheaton, Illinois, and an author and speaker at women’s conferences around the world.
-Lydia previously served as writer in residence for Alistair Begg and as producer of the Bible Study Hour radio program with James Montgomery Boice.
+Lydia previously served as writer in residence for Alistair Begg and as a producer of the Bible Study Hour radio program with James Montgomery Boice.